robincarlo84/Public-Docs/privacy.md

 a) Certain details that you transmit when creating your profile on the service are publicly visible, such as your username, avatar image, profile description, and country location.
 Your real name, email address and shipping address are not disclosed to other users, with the exception of when required to complete or refund a trade.

 b) The service offers the facility for users to send messages to each other, however personal contact details are not divulged.
-Junkey takes no responsibility for the content of any messages or comments on items that any user posts.
-However, Junkey offers the facility to block contact from specific users.
+Rareburg takes no responsibility for the content of any messages or comments on items that any user posts.
+However, Rareburg offers the facility to block contact from specific users.

 ## 9. Marketing Communications